ameddin73/how-ai/README.md

 Usage: how [options]

 Options:
-  -a, --api-key <OpenAI API key>  configure how to use your API key -c, --code <language>           generate code snippet instead of a command prompt -v, --version                   print version information about how -h, --help                      display help for command
+  -c, --code <language>           generate code snippet instead of a command prompt -v, --version                   print version information about how -h, --help                      display help for command